mosaed-alotaibi/football-dashboard/README.md

 ### 5. Test the flow by Postman

+Real Test data of Season 2019/2020 EPL Premier League found in /src/data/_LATEST_DATA_EPL_League_data.txt

-Use postman to send test text data (real data) to check the flow
+Use postman to send test text test data to check the flow